fiererlab/dada2_ONT/dada2_tutorial_ONT.Rmd

 # Use the construct information and cutadapt to reorient reads to the same direction and trim the outer adapters
 # These are 16S Illumina constructs from the EMP website
-# The first sequence is N for barcode, then forward primer pad, linker, and primer
+# The first sequence is N for barcode, then forward primer pad + linker + primer
-# The second sequence is the reverse complement of the reverse primer pad, linker, and primer
+# The second sequence is the reverse complement of the reverse primer pad + linker + primer
 # min_overlap is set to the exact number of bases in the construct
 # Run cutadapt on the super accurate basecalling fastq file
 # This is tricky because we need a single quote around this -g argument, so make separately